matloff/TidyverseSkeptic/README.md

 One sees this especially in the Tidyiers' view of R's "apply" family of functions.
 For Tidy supporters, the biggest virtue is its English-like syntax.
-Yet Ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply" family.
+Yet ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply" family.
 For some reason, **tapply()** is especially odious to them.
 I encounter many who proudly make a point of declaring that they would